-“No, we stayed away from the madness of the parks,” is a common answer I find myself reciting to the obvious question many times when I return from a visit to Orlando.
-The reason we don’t feel the need to always go to the parks is there’s so much to do in this popular city in Florida.
+“No, we stayed away from the parks!” is a common answer I find myself reciting to the obvious question many times when I return from a visit to Orlando.
+There’s so much to do in this popular city in Florida.
 Many places on Walt Disney World property, especially, are incredibly entertaining and don’t require admission tickets to the parks.

 We made a marked point not to go into the parks on a recent trip during a busy time of year.
 (It was during Christmas and New Year’s Eve when Mikkel was in town to photograph a wedding.
 But February break, Spring Break, July 4th and Thanksgiving are all very popular times of the year to go.)
 The parks would surely be too busy for our liking in that situation anyway.

 Yet in a quest to get “our Disney fill” we successfully sought other ways to get a dose of Disney several times throughout our visit.
 While some of these activities cost money it’s not nearly the entrance fee or stress of visiting the parks during peak times.
 Some of these things are also great to do if you only have a half day, for instance when you arrive to Orlando or leave the area on your last day.

 Disney’s new Skyliner is a blast.
 It gives you a bird’s eye view of areas of the park you’re normally only eye-level with.
 It has a few different stops, including limited resorts and some parks.
 It’s 100% free!
 And also one of the most romantic things to do at Disney World, if you ask us.

 - Epcot (by the World Showcase entrance of the park near France) – the Boardwalk is within very easy walking distance